MartinPdeS/PyMieSim/README.rst

 **Fortran wrapper**

 You have to compile and install the code yourself.
-Follow the instruction as showed `here<https://github.com/joeydumont/complex_bessel>`_.
+Follow the instruction as showed `here <https://github.com/joeydumont/complex_bessel>`_ .

 Contact Information